(Revision date: March 17, 2019)

 - Your child should notify the instructor or staff immediately.

 - Staff will contact the medical assistant or 911 when deemed necessary.
-You will be responsible for all medical costs incurred.
+The parent/guardian will be responsible for all medical costs incurred.